 That split is where much of the risk lies for ordinary buyers.
 On the surface, it can look like you are “just renting with a twist,” but in reality, you are stepping into a structure that is part rental and part future sale, with very real financial consequences if you cannot complete the purchase on the exact terms agreed.

 Because of that, anyone in Kingston and the area who is seriously considering rent-to-own or lease-to-own should have a qualified real estate lawyer review the entire package before they sign.
-A short review now is far cheaper than finding out later that the contract tied your hands in ways you never expected.
+A brief review now is far cheaper than finding out later that the contract tied your hands in ways you never expected.

 Key differences at a glance